 On my visit to Verona in August 2006 I saw three open-air opera performances in the Arena: Verdi’s Aida, Bizet’s Carmen and Puccini’s Madama Butterfly.
-What they had in common was that all three productions were by the same stage director, Franco Zeffirelli (born in 1923), who also designed the stage sets for all three.
+What they had in common was that all three productions were by the same stage director, Franco Zeffirelli (1923-2019), who also designed the stage sets for all three.

 Zeffirelli has a reputation for being spectacular and sentimental.
 He is very popular with some audiences, but serious opera critics tend to pan his productions, calling them “sprawling” and “grotesquely overdone”.
 He is often accused of creating “operatic excess” using “monumental sets and glitter”.
 He likes to have his huge stage sets filled with hundreds of lavishly costumed supernumeraries (extra players) and dancers, in addition to the opera singers and a large chorus.
 Obviously he prefers to work at large opera venues where money is no object, such as the New York Met, the Vienna State Opera and London’s Covent Garden — and of course at the massive Arena di Verona.